Jane Marie

-Career
+Biography

+Marie was born Jane Marie Golombisky in Ann Arbor, Michigan on February 12, 1978.
+After dropping out of high-school and earning a diploma through the mail, she graduated with honors from the University of Illinois.
 Marie started her career in 2002 as an intern at This American Life before being promoted to producer and music supervisor of TAL and television series of the same name.
-She still consults as music supervisor on the popular radio show.

-Also a writer, Marie served as an editor for Jezebel and The Hairpin and has penned regular columns for sites including The Toast and Cosmopolitan.
-Known for straight talking and occasionally controversial opinions, Marie launched a Jezebel advice column titled "Dear Jane" in 2017, answering questions on everything from sex to racism.
+Marie still consults as music supervisor on the TAL radio show.
+Also a writer, she served as an editor for Jezebel and The Hairpin and has penned regular columns for sites including The Toast and Cosmopolitan.
+Marie launched a Jezebel advice column titled "Dear Jane" in 2017, answering questions on everything from sex to racism.

 In 2016, she partnered with musician, producer and audio engineer Dann Gallucci to open a podcast production house and recording studio called Little Everywhere.
-In addition to working with clients like Midroll, Earwolf, Stitcher and Audible, she is the host of Tinder's official podcast, DTR.
+In addition to working with clients Midroll, Earwolf, Stitcher and Audible, she is the host of Tinder's official podcast, DTR.
 In 2024, her book Selling the Dream: The Billion Dollar Industry Bankrupting Americans about the multi-level marketing industry was published by Simon & Schuster's Atria Publishing Group.

-Personal life

-Marie was born Jane Marie Golombisky in Ann Arbor, Michigan on February 12, 1978.
-After dropping out of high-school and earning a diploma through the mail, she graduated with honors from the University of Illinois.

 Her decision to go solely by her first and middle names came after marrying and subsequently divorcing Rick Feltes and comedian Julian McCullough, with whom she has a daughter, Goldie.
 Marie and Goldie live in Los Angeles, California.